dullhunk/book/careers-lab/cvapps/cv-bugs.md

 If you have had your CV assessed and it is covered in red ink, please don't take it personally.
 This is probably one of the first CVs you've written.
 Think of your CV as version 0.1, alpha or beta release.
 There are many chances to debug and improve it.
 Find out more at http://man.ac.uk/U1q7VI and http://man.ac.uk/6Ef90a

 > DISCLAIMER: If you ask three people what they think of your CV, you will get three different and probably contradictory opinions.
 CV's are a very subjective thing.
 The advice below is based on common sense, experience and ongoing conversations with members of our [industry club](http://www.cs.manchester.ac.uk/industry/club/).
 What makes a good CV will depend on the personal preferences and prejudices of whoever is reading it.
-There are some general rules, which are described below. **The purpose of a CV is not to get a job, but to get an interview**.
+There are some general rules, which are described below.

+While reading this, it is important to remember that the purpose of a CV is to get an interview, not a job.

 **Table of Contents**